Vietnam Map: Locations and Geography of Different Provinces

 Going to Ru Cha forest in Hue, you can walk on the narrow path under eye-catching green leaves to admire the hundred-year-old tree roots.

-No noise, no show, Hoi An in Quang Nam Province is captivated by its ancient, quiet beauty, moss-covered red tile roofs and the road filled with red lanterns.
+No noise, no show, Hoi An in Quang Nam Province is captivated by its ancient, quiet beauty, moss-covered red tile roofs, and the road filled with red lanterns.
 In addition, you can also choose to visit the grasslands or watch the sunrise at Cua Dai – one of the beautiful beaches in Hoi An, which is a great way to enjoy the beauty of Quang Nam.

 Map of Southern provinces and cities